Senior Product Manager Salary: What is the Average?

-The senior product manager salary is subject to change due to any number of factors.
+The senior product manager salary is subject to change due to any of factors.
 Certain industries, such as the eCommerce industry, have given a new meaning to the job title.

-Nowadays, senior product managers have to work with cutting-edge tech, software engineers, and many innovative new products.
+Today, senior product managers have to work with cutting-edge tech, software engineers, and many innovative new products.
 More responsibilities have changed the job’s dynamics.
-At the same time, several online training websites develop new courses and certifications for product managers to catch up.
+At the same time, several online training develop new courses and certifications for product managers to catch up.

 In this article, we’ll dive into a senior product manager’s responsibilities and their average salaries under various circumstances.